-D’Andreta, M. (2003).
-Organizational culture of the Italian Nokia Service Network, Unpublished research report
+D’Andreta, M., Pascale, E. (2003).
+Organizational culture of the Italian Service Network of a mobile phone manufacturer multinational company, Unpublished research report

 D’Andreta, M. (2011).
 The subjective experience of soundscape.
 A pilot survey in the City of Rome.
 Paper presented at the WFAE 2011 Crossing Listening Paths, International Conference on Acoustic Ecology, Corfù, Greece, 3 – 7 October 2011

 Gamble, A. (2009).
 The Spectre at the Feast: Capitalist Crisis and the Politics of Recession.
 Basingstoke and New York: Palgrave Macmillan